alexsantostx94/portfolio-alex-santos/src/pages/index.md

     grid_items:
       - title: UX Design
         content: >-
-          User Experience and User Interface design.
           I incorporate Human-centered design principles into all of the experiences I create.
+I am an advocate for the users and I ensure that key design decisons align with stakeholder goals.
       - title: Visual Design
         content: >-
           Experience executing compelling visual designs.
 I have a strong